Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 In the Azure portal, find your ISE.

-  To view performance metrics for your ISE, on your ISE's main menu, choose Overview.
+To review usage and performance metrics for your ISE, on your ISE's main menu, select Overview.

 To set up autoscaling, under Settings, select Scale out.
 On the Configure tab, choose Enable autoscale.

 For Autoscale setting name, provide a name for your setting.

 In the Default section, choose either Scale based on a metric or Scale to a specific instance count.